jaccomoc/jactl/docs/_posts/2023-04-15-advent-of-code-2022-day6.md

 We just iterate through the string looking at each 4 character substring.
 We sort the substring, and then use `unique()` to eliminate duplicates.
-Iff we still have 4 characters we know that they are unique.
+If we still have 4 characters we know that they are unique.

 ```groovy
 def n = 4